finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 }
 ```

 And voila!
 The title is updated!
-You can read more about react helmet in [here](https://github.com/nfl/react-helmet).
+You can read more about React Helmet in [here](https://github.com/nfl/react-helmet).

-That's really easy, what about next, code splitting ?
+That's really easy, what about next, code splitting?
 Yep, let's jump to the next then.

 ## Code Splitting